 - Patch Management – Patch management is about keeping software on computers and network devices up to date and capable of resisting low-level cyber attacks.
 Cyber Essentials requires this.

-With Cyber Essentials, there are two different levels to the scheme, Cyber Essentials and Cyber Essentials Plus:
+With Cyber Essentials, there are two different levels to the scheme:

 Cyber Essentials self-assessment option gives your charity protection against a wide variety of the most common cyber attacks.
 This certification offers you peace of mind that your defences will protect against the vast majority of common cyber attacks.
 This is because these attacks are looking for targets which do not have the Cyber Essentials technical controls in place.